- Testing Services

-- Applications of ploidy by cytometry method to determine the ploidy levels and differentiate between species with different chromosome numbers in any species.
+- Applications of ploidy by cytometry method to determine ploidy levels and differentiate between species with different chromosome numbers in any species.

-- Validation of DNA based test to differentiate Annual ryegrass (L. multiflorum) present as contaminant in Perennial ryegrass (L. perenne) samples.
+- Validation of DNA based test to differentiate Annual ryegrass (L. multiflorum) present as a contaminant in Perennial ryegrass (L. perenne) samples.